-- CAUT will solicit nominations in the fall of each year.
+- CAUT will solicit nominations in the spring of each year.
 The deadline for the submissions for nominations will be June 1st of each year.
 Nominations will be reviewed by CAUT’s Librarians’ and Archivists’ Committee and recommendations will be forwarded to CAUT Council.
 The number and frequency of the award will be as CAUT Council deems appropriate.

 Nominations can be made using this form

 Academic staff associations or any other interested parties or individuals are invited to submit recommendations for the Academic Librarians' and Archivists’ Distinguished Service Award.